candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 - I have talent and passion for software development
 - I want to people to have happy lives doing what they love, and not have to waste time doing things they don't

-A unifying theme of these driving forces is automation: abstracting away repetitive tasks to allow people to focus on what matters to them.
+A unifying theme of these driving forces is automation: abstracting away tasks to allow people to focus on what matters to them.
 I love building things that solve problems while saving time.
-In retrospect, automation has been a common thread of so much of my work.
+In retrospect, automation has been a common thread of so much of my work already.

 ## Power of Automation 🤖

-When I see repetive and inefficient processes, I'm eager to automate.
+When I see repetive and inefficient processes, I'm eager to switch things up.
+If I've got to repeat the same action more than a few times, my automation insticts kick in and I know it's time to build.
+I do understand there's a tradeoff between development cost and just doing the work ([relevant xkcd](https://xkcd.com/1319/)), but when it's worth it, I *love* to automate.

 To help me keep track of all my college and extracurricular work, I built a program to [sync Canvas assignments into Microsoft To Do](https://github.com/candrewlee14/canvas-todo-linker).
 To help improve my programming productivity, I stored my [dotfiles](https://github.com/candrewlee14/dotfiles) to reproduce my development environment on new machines with a single command.